 Naming a Business or Choosing a Domain? … Consider This!

 In the old days … that is, before the web and more recently social media and search … choosing the name for your business was a simple matter.
 If your name was Bob and you were a plumber’s apprentice, there finally came a time for you to spread your wings and go off on your own.
 Now in charge of your own destiny, you set off for the local print shop to buy your first business cards and maybe some flyers and postcards.
-“Bob’s Plumbing Service”, you proudly said to the typesetter … “Serving the Metro Area Since …. well, today”.
+“Bob’s Plumbing Services”, you proudly said to the printer… “Serving the Metro Area Since …. well, today”.

 The story repeats itself a million times worldwide.
 Naming conventions based on heritage, location, cute iterations (we love the myriad combinations of “Shear” when it comes to hair cutters), rhyme, industry or size.
 Historically, this was never much of a problem, in fact, sometimes it was downright funny.

 Examples of humorous names abound; Juan More Taco, A Den of Antiquity, Wok Around the Clock and Mickey Mao’s.
 But none of these businesses faced the problem that arises today when a “commonly named” business tries to brand itself online or in the social space.
 Businesses with names longer than fifteen characters can forget about owning their brand on Twitter, and if you are thinking at all about (and of course, you MUST) extending your brand online, remember the web is global … so there is always a chance that one of the other 7.4 billion people on the planet might have already registered your name in .au or .uk.